-Section 1.21 - Boarding Funding
+Section 1.19 - Boarding Funding

-Boarding Allocation = #funded students eligible for funding X Funding Rate for Boarding
+Boarding Allocation = # funded students eligible for funding X Funding Rate for Boarding

-- 1. The parents of the eligible funded student must reside in the school jurisdiction. - 2.
-Boarding funding is paid if the funded student is directed by a board to attend a school in Alberta under Section 53 of the School Act or a program of studies prescribed by the Minister. - 3.
-Funding for boarding is not paid to a school jurisdiction for a resident student who is: - a) attending a private school outside Alberta when the education program has not been previously approved by the Minister, or - b) enrolled after the September count date.
+- 1. The parents of the eligible funded student must reside in the school jurisdiction. - Boarding funding is paid if the funded student is directed by a board to attend a school in Alberta under section 53 of the School Act or a program of studies prescribed by the Minister. - 3.
+Funding for boarding is not paid to a school jurisdiction for a resident student who is: - a) attending a private school outside Alberta when the education program has not been previously approved by the Minister; or - b) enrolled after the September count date; - c) boarded after November 30.

-Section 1.22 - Rural Transportation Funding
+Section 1.20 - Rural Transportation Funding

-- 1. A rural school jurisdiction may apply for the following rural transportation funding: - a) Rural Transportation Support

-Doneity Eligible Applicable Annual Density Rate per i.
-Density i.
-Allocation , = Passender/Fildinie X Eligible Passenger/Eligible Transported ECS Child Transported Los Cillia riansported Los offild b) Inter-School Transportation Support Support to a rural school jurisdiction for a bus providing inter-school transportation to each group of 66 weighted eligible passengers, or portion thereof, is calculated as follows:
+- 1. A rural school jurisdiction may apply for the following rural transportation funding: - a) Rural Transportation Support icable Rural Transportation Rate İ b) Inter-School Transportation Support Support to a rural school jurisdiction for a bus providing inter-school transportation to each group of 66 weighted eligible passengers, or portion thereof, is calculated as follows: